Leftium/userfront-svelte/docs/index.md

 <password-reset-form />
 ```

-At this point, your signup, login, and password reset should all be functional.
+At this point your signup, login, and password reset should all be functional.

 Your users can sign up, log in, and reset their password.